ornlneutronimaging/iBeatles/README.md

 Install all the dependencies
 > pip install -r requirements.txt

-Before doing the normal `python setup.py ...` things you must convert the `designer/*.ui` files to `ibeatles/interfaces/*.py.
-This is done with
-> python setup.py pyuic

-> python setup.py pyrcc

 add iBeatles to python path (as well as BraggEdge as right now the library do not seem to work correctly!)
 > export PYTHONPATH=/Users/j35/git/iBeatles;/Users/j35/git/BraggEdge/
 > python scripts/ibeatles.py

 After that, all the normal